openshift-evangelists/openshift-cookbook/users-and-role-based-access-control/how-can-i-enable-an-image-to-run-as-a-set-user-id.md

 The change required to override the default security configuration, is to grant rights to the service account the application is run under, to run images as a set user ID.

 The service account within a project which applications would usually be run as is the ``default`` service account.
-Because you may run other applications in the same project, and don't necessarily want to override the user ID for all applications, create a new service account in the project which can be granted the special rights by running the ``oc create serviceaccount`` command, passing the name to be given to the service account.
+Because you may run other applications in the same project, and don't necessarily want to override the user ID used for all applications, create a new service account which can be granted the special rights.
+In the project where the application is to run, run the ``oc create serviceaccount`` command, passing the name to be given to the service account.

 ```
-$ oc create serviceaccount supremo
+$ oc create serviceaccount runasanyuid
-serviceaccount "supremo" created
+serviceaccount "runasanyuid" created
 ```

 The next step is that which must be run as a cluster administrator.
 It is the granting of the appropriate rights to the service account.
 This is done by specifying that the service account should run with a specific security context constraint (SCC).